 - Historical and cultural contexts of and consequent implications for the assessment process.

-- The process of test development.
+- The process of test development and item analysis.

-Students will be able to interpret, calculate or apply statistics of particular importance to psychological testing.
+Interpret, calculate, or apply statistics of particular importance to psychological testing.

-Students will be able to articulate and apply relevant ethical principles.
+Articulate and apply relevant ethical principles.

-Students will be able to describe current practices in psychological assessment across a range of service-provision contexts: education and training, forensics, workplace, healthcare, clinical/counselling, neuropsychological.
+Describe current practices in psychological assessment across a range of service-provision contexts: education and training, forensics, workplace, healthcare, clinical/counselling, neuropsychological.

 PSYC 1100 AND PSYC 1200 AND PSYC 2300